misto/website/gitpod/docs/self-hosted/latest/reference-architecture/production-ready.md

 In order to deploy Gitpod on the [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) of the [Google Cloud Platform (GCP)](https://cloud.google.com/docs), you need to create and configure a project for your installation.
 In this guide, we give you examples of how to create the needed resources by using the command line tool `gcloud`.
 To follow these examples make sure you have [installed the `gcloud` CLI](https://cloud.google.com/sdk/docs/install) and [logged in to your Google Cloud account](https://cloud.google.com/sdk/gcloud/reference/auth/login).
 You can also use the [GCP Console](https://console.cloud.google.com/) or the API instead.
 In that case, please refer to the linked Google docs.

-At first, [create a GCP project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) and [enable billing](https://cloud.google.com/billing/docs/concepts) (you have to enable billing in order to enable GKE).
+At first, [create a GCP project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) and [enable billing](https://cloud.google.com/billing/docs/concepts) (you have to enable billing to enable GKE).
 You can freely choose a name for your project (hereinafter referred to as environment variable `PROJECT_NAME`).
 You also need the billing account ID (referred to as `BILLING_ACCOUNT`).
 To see available lDs, run [`gcloud alpha billing accounts list`](https://cloud.google.com/sdk/gcloud/reference/alpha/billing/accounts/list).

 ```
 PROJECT_NAME=gitpod